Skip to main content

 • exact: Direct match

-• fuzzy: Near match
+• fuzzy: Near match (base fuzzy only)

 • fuzzy+semantic: AI-enhanced